 - Dandruff (also known as seborrhea) can usually be treated relatively easily and is seldom a serious medical problem.

-- Psoriasis, on the other hand, is a chronic condition without a current cure, and one that can cause a great deal of pain and discomfort.
+- Psoriasis, on the other hand, is a chronic condition without a current cure.
+It can cause a great deal of discomfort.

 Dandruff is a condition marked by flakes of dry skin on the scalp.
 The flakes can often fall from your hair and land on your shoulders.

 Washing your hair with a harsh shampoo or using a lot of chemicals on your hair can sometimes irritate your scalp and lead to flakes.

 A fairly common condition called seborrheic dermatitis is the cause of many dandruff cases.
 Experts consider it a type of eczema that affects areas of the skin with oil-producing sebaceous glands.
 It’s characterized by patches of red and oily skin that leave yellowish flakes on the scalp.
 These flakes are often larger than the dandruff flakes that can arise from dry skin.

 Seborrheic dermatitis can also cause flaky, irritated patches elsewhere on your face and body, which may lead you to think you have psoriasis.

 In Black people and People of Color, seborrheic dermatitis can appear as:

 - hypopigmentation, or lightening of the skin

 - curved or petal-like lesions along the hairline